Cr4shOv3rrid3/mywebsite/README.md

 this Build is now in Alpha in Version 0.1.7

-timestamp[04/24/2020]
+timestamp[08/08/2020]

-- Ruby Gems and Jekyll interlink connection running [CHECK]
+- Ruby Gems and Jekyll interlink connection running [CHECK] (last update 08.08.2020)

 - social footer fully functional [CHECK]